 - When you come upon a shiny, sparkles and light emit around the Pokémon.
 You're going to want to pay attention to this if you're shiny hunting a Pokémon that doesn't look a whole lot different from its original coloring.+

-- When playing the Dynamax Adventures found within the Crown Tundra section of the Pokémon Sword and Shield Expansion Pass, you won't be able to tell if the Pokémon you caught were shiny until choosing which Pokémon to keep.
+- When playing the Dynamax Adventures found within the Crown Tundra section of the Pokémon Sword and Shield Expansion Pass, you won't be able to tell if the Pokémon you caught were shiny until choosing which Pokémon to keep at the very end.

-This has led data miners to jump into Sword and Shield's coding to determine if the shiny odds have been affected.
+Data miners have dived into Sword and Shield's coding to determine what the shiny odds are.
 According to respected data miner Kurt, the odds of catching shinies are still 1/4096.
 However, 15/16 shiny Pokémon will show stars, whereas only 1/16 shiny Pokémon will show squares.
 That makes super shinies super rare to come across with only a chance of 1/65536!

-How to catch shiny Pokémon in Sword and Shield: Increasing your chances
+Pokémon in Sword and Shield: Increasing your chances of catching a shiny

 Following these tips does not guarantee that you will get a shiny Pokémon; however, they will increase your chances of finding a shiny.
 Read on to learn what they are.